SoniBasant/b9-country-info/README.md

 ## My process

 As I don't have `figma` file of design.
 So the dimensions and spacing is based on my judgement.
 My project may/ may not be same as the design.
+So please kind with me on that criteria. 🤖🤖

 ### Built with